ITU-BDSA2024-GROUP30/Chirp/docs/Report.md

 ## LLMs, ChatGPT, CoPilot, and others

+[^releasenote]:'Note that our release .exe displays an error.'
 [^UniOfPitts]:'University of Pittsburgh, "Course & Subject Guides: MIT License Compatibility"' <https://pitt.libguides.com/openlicensing/MIT#:~:text=MIT%20License%20Compatibility,project%20must%20of%20GPL%20compliant.>
 [^LicenseCompat]:'Wikipedia: "License Compatibility: Compatibility of FOSS licenses"' <https://en.wikipedia.org/w/index.php?title=License_compatibility&section=3#Compatibility_of_FOSS_licenses>
 [^CanaryFootnote]: A 'canary in the coal mine' refers to the practice of using canaries to alert miners of dangerous air quality.
 Thus, it is an indicator of *something* being wrong. <https://en.wiktionary.org/wiki/canary_in_a_coal_mine>